GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-changes-january-2022/index.md

 This post is for you:

-- If you already have a solid grasp of the API—for example, if you've been observing or participating in the discussions on the WICG repository and want to understand the batch of changes made to the proposal in January 2022.
+- If you already understand the API—for example, if you've been observing or participating in the discussions on the WICG repository and want to understand the batch of changes made to the proposal in January 2022.
 - If you're using the Attribution Reporting API in a demo or in an experiment in production.